puzrin/reflow_micro.discarded/doc/heater_assembly.md

 conducing holes at the edge opposite to MCH wires.

 Now you need to make cones of proper height.
 Use separate peace of metal and make 0.5mm and 2.0mm deep cones.
 Repeat until satisfied.
-Then test sample to set exact drill bit height, and ceate cones in plate:
+Then use test sample to set exact drill bit height, and make cones in plate:

 - 0.5mm deep inner cones (for MCH mount).
 - 2.0mm deep outer cones (for mounting to PCB).
-More deep cones needed to increase air gap.
+More deep cones needed to increase air gap between PCB.

 After all - sand plate to remove artifacts and improve painting quality.